Yogi-3107/1-bit_ALU_Design_and_physical_verification_using_gpdk090/README.md

 _This same ratio will be continued in the other designs._

-After this we have to design a **Layout** for the same design, keeping all the rules in mind to design it without encountering any errors aftwerwards.
-Below is the image showing the layout design of a NOT Gate/CMOS Inverter:
+<p align="justify">After this we have to design a <b>Layout</b> for the same design, keeping all the rules in mind to design it without encountering any errors aftwerwards.
+Below is the image showing the layout design of a NOT Gate/CMOS Inverter:</p>

 <img src="/NOT_Gate/NOT_Layout.png" width="400" height="500">